Learn how analytics-driven process improvement and automation can drive results for your organization.

 It just further ingrains bad habits within an organization.
 For example, a process that is currently completed in five steps, but could really be done in two, will always be done in five steps if it’s built into the technology solution.

 Automating an already optimized process, however, produces even more data that can be utilized for further analytic and improvement efforts.
-While the first iteration may rely more heavily on business data (order details, margins, etc.), additional iterations can apply process data from BPM or workflow solutions (volumes, task durations, etc.) to identify additional improvement opportunities.
+While the first iteration may rely more heavily on business data (order details, margins, and so on), additional iterations can apply process data from BPM or workflow solutions (volumes, task durations, and more) to identify additional improvement opportunities.

 This cycle can be repeated multiple times to continually enhance process performance.
 The formula: Data equals process improvements, which results in automation opportunities, which drives higher quality data.